safi-ullah08/Rugpull-Detecoter/README.md

 # ⚙️ How It Works

 ## Live Blockchain Scanning
-We perform real-time lookups directly on the blockchain, capturing token mint transactions on the Uniswap protocol.
+I perform real-time lookups directly on the blockchain, capturing token mint transactions on the Uniswap protocol.

 ## Initial Filters